CodeWithKyrian/transformers-php/docs/configuration.md

 ### `setCacheDir(?string $cacheDir)`

-The cache directory is where Transformers PHP stores the downloaded ONNX models.
+The cache directory is where TransformersPHP stores the downloaded ONNX models.
 By default, this is set to the `.transformers-cache/models` directory from the root of your project.
 Please ensure this directory is writable by your application.

 ### `setRemoteHost(string $remoteHost)`

-The remote host defines where Transformers PHP looks to download model files.
+The remote host defines where TransformersPHP looks to download model files.
 The default host is https://huggingface.co, which is where Hugging Face hosts its models.
 If you host your models on a different server or use a private repository for models, you can set this to the base URL of that server.